-- 80° Brine (The formula for 80° brine can be located at the bottom of the document in the following link Food Poisoning and Food Hygiene Part 2.
-For U.S. gallon use 2.22 pounds of salt – can be rounded off to 2.25 pounds)
+- 80° Brine (You can find the formula for 80° brine at the bottom of the document in the following link: Food Poisoning and Food Hygiene Part 2.
+For U.S. gallon use 2.22 pounds of salt – you can round off to 2.25 pounds)

 - Gently prick the meat side a few times with a fork to help the brining process.